Scholarship Winner Spotlight: Jesus Adrian Arroyo-Ramirez

 We asked Jesus to share tips for future scholarship applicants, and he shared his scholarship success story with us!

-Why did you decide to apply to this scholarship (rather than the other ones)?
+Why did you decide to apply for this scholarship (rather than the other ones)?

 I decided to apply for the Golden Door Scholars scholarship because they seemed to be truly motivated about helping a group of kids, the dreamers, who have had to face constant obstacles in their young lives.